 So, to help you we’ve outlined some questions for you below and split these up into five essential categories.
 These range from obtaining feedback about employee satisfaction and management performance, to questions which measure opinion about staff retention, company growth and opportunities for personal growth.

 There are a number of different question types you can use when you’re setting up your engagement survey.
-They’re a mixture of text questions, open ended questions and questions based on the likert scale, designed for collecting employee feedback.
+They’re a mixture of text questions, open ended questions and questions based on the Likert scale, designed for collecting employee feedback.

-Employee satisfaction questions for engagement surveys
+Satisfaction questions for engagement surveys

 Asking employees about their job satisfaction can provide a great deal of insight into their overall levels of engagement.
 While employee satisfaction and employee experience are both slightly different things to engagement, both can play an important part in helping you measure how engaged they are.
 It can also help to reveal any underlying problems that could be disengaging them from other team members.